NABU Internet Adapter

 2023.01.13.00

-- Updated logging window so it should not lockup hopefully; cross your fingers oh geez
+- Updated logging window so it should not lock up, hopefully; cross your fingers.
+Oh geez

 - The application Settings tab has a new option for maximum log window length